bbauska/W3Cx-5of5/README.md

 // You can do validation here, set the input field to
 // invalid is the name contains forbidden characters
 // or is too short
-// for example, let's forbid names with length &lt; 5 chars if(key === &quot;!&quot;) {
+// for example, let's forbid names with length < 5 chars if(key === &quot;!&quot;) {
 output.innerHTML = &quot;This key is forbidden!&quot;;
 // remove the forbidden char